SAP-archive/teched2021-ANA260/exercises/Section 9 - Geo Visualizations/README.md

 40. Click **+ Add Location Dimension**

 ![9-34](https://user-images.githubusercontent.com/92877810/139740685-202beaae-18e5-41e5-ad69-c289d0690523.png)

+41. Click **StoreLocation**

 ![9-35](https://user-images.githubusercontent.com/92877810/139740686-32d0b396-c091-4912-ae69-048947bdaf88.png)

+42. Click **Add Measure/Dimension**

 ![9-36](https://user-images.githubusercontent.com/92877810/139740687-77ae5047-a40b-4ba7-ad6a-6ad4669c3446.png)

+👉Let us add additional measures into our analysis.
+We can choose to color code our bubbles with the Average # of Delivered Orders to see if this measure is related to our delivery times.

+43. Click **Average # of Delivered Orders**

 ![9-37](https://user-images.githubusercontent.com/92877810/139740690-b501aa28-9250-4d58-a31f-c8211e8fedd8.png)

+44. Click **+ Add Measure**

 ![9-38](https://user-images.githubusercontent.com/92877810/139740691-02cad606-a063-4852-8034-81593a168c41.png)

+👉We are choosing average delivery time as our bubble size, so it is easy to pinpoint which stores are outliers in our modeled data.

+45. Scroll and Click **Avg Delivery Time**

 ![9-39](https://user-images.githubusercontent.com/92877810/139740693-91e01cb9-4f2b-426f-a632-559275622c8e.png)

+⚠️Quality check!
+Does your geo map look like this screenshot after adding the new choropleth layer?

 ![9-40](https://user-images.githubusercontent.com/92877810/139740694-3a58e818-fd3a-4153-a139-7c53866a3532.png)

+👉Based on our current geo map, the sizing of our bubbles does not suit our analysis of delivery times.
+We can customize how our measure is translated into bubble size to improve our visualization

+46. Click **Expand** on **Avg Delivery Time**

+👉Changing the range for our bubbles will help us identify outliers in our geo map based on our measure, Avg Delivery Time.
+Let us changes these ranges for the hierarchy levels we are interested in: Country, Region, and StoreLocation.

+47. Expand **Range** for **Country**

+48. Change upper range from **100%** to **500%**

+49. Click outside the pop-up.

 ![9-41](https://user-images.githubusercontent.com/92877810/139740697-eddbc7a3-d29f-417a-8df8-c582acad9983.png)

+50. Expand **Range** for **Region**

+51. Change upper range from **100%** to **500%**

+52. Click outside the pop-up.

 ![9-42](https://user-images.githubusercontent.com/92877810/139740699-4072727d-eacb-4129-821d-603f9d155a28.png)

+53. Expand **Range** for **StoreLocation**

+54. Change upper range from **100%** to **500%**

+55. Click outside the pop-up.

+56. Click **OK**

 ![9-43](https://user-images.githubusercontent.com/92877810/139740700-5e38afc4-695e-4303-8956-463a9ceb6f90.png)

+⚠️Quality check!
+Does our geo map look like this screenshot after Bubble Size changes?
+It is now much easier to differentiate the hierarchy level members on our geo map.

 ![9-44](https://user-images.githubusercontent.com/92877810/139740701-5841516d-8007-459f-8700-3c7e6cef18be.png)

+57. Click **Spain**

+58. Click **Drill Down**

 ![9-45](https://user-images.githubusercontent.com/92877810/139740702-cfc219ba-42a9-482b-a3ee-50d1d9e03e82.png)

+⚠️Quality check!
+Does your geo map look like this screenshot after drilling down?

+👉We can see that the La Rioja region in Spain seems to have high average delivery times (with its large bubble) and high numbers ofdelivered orders.
+On the other hand, Castilla Leon has very low average delivery times.
+This is very informative, and we should look at this layer on an individual store level.

 ![9-46](https://user-images.githubusercontent.com/92877810/139740705-087c9288-1510-43c3-a28a-f2aa7a7d95ae.png)

+👉Before we drill down again, let us check to see how our hierarchy is defined.

+59. Click **Navigate up/down the hierarchy**

+👉Let us choose the hierarchy for the current map layer we are looking at.

+60. Click **Store Location**

 ![9-47](https://user-images.githubusercontent.com/92877810/139740706-aaafc19d-1332-44ea-8357-804cd09114aa.png)

+👉As we can see, there are 2 additional hierarchy layers, Sub-Region 1 and Sub-Region 2, before we reach our desired StoreLocation level.
+Let us simplify our hierarchy to two levels, Country and StoreLocation, for efficiency purposes

 ![9-48](https://user-images.githubusercontent.com/92877810/139740708-3391394d-70d4-4ac1-93d6-af31a379db0e.png)

+👉We can customize which hierarchy levels are drillable in our choropleth layer.
+This is a performance best practice tip!
+Rendering additional hierarchy levels that we are not interested in is both time and resource intensive.

+61. Click the **Hierarchy** option for **Store Location Analysis**

 ![9-49](https://user-images.githubusercontent.com/92877810/139740710-2dee1ee5-3883-4870-8793-8504de1d4897.png)

+62. Uncheck **Show Region**

+63. Uncheck **Show Sub-Region 1**

+64. Uncheck **Show Sub-Region 2**

+65. Click **Save**

 ![9-50](https://user-images.githubusercontent.com/92877810/139740712-2c0cb199-32c4-4b4f-a302-9317bf8f0e40.png)